donalnofrixion/react-vite-boilerplate/README.md

-# react-vite-boilerplate
-Boilerplate React app with Vite
+# React with vite boilerplate